cs100/template-lab-02-git-flow/README.md

 ```

 You should prepend your branch with your username to make it easy to see who owns which branch and to avoid naming conflicts between individual contributors branches.
 After you have each created your individual branch, **it is very important** that you change to that branch with `git checkout <branch-name>`

+> Tip: If you are even in doubt, you can use `git branch` or `git status` to determine which (if any) branch you are currently on.

 ### The First Branch (Partner 1)